-- Just recently Drew put out an e-book (a couple weeks or so ago) from tiny r(e)volutions on how to decorate a tiny house.
+- Drew Odom put out an e-book from tiny r(e)volutions on how to decorate a tiny house.
 I have had the chance to look through it, it goes over a lot of great ideas and is nicely priced for the info contained.
 It has a lot to do with storage types of ideas, psychological effects of various design components etc. It’s quick and concise.
 You can see download that HERE, definitely worth the money.

 - There is another book called Compact Cabins: Simple Living in 1000 sf or less, this one is great for looking at various floor plans, sometimes it’s hard to make sense of the space for me in 2D like that but it’s got a TON of plans.
 It is not graphically ‘magical’ but there are some cool concepts to think about, unfortunately mostly in plan, not as much in elevation, still, is a good resource.